Thoughts of selling personal data

 2006 - Dennis D. McDonald has also been considering the sale of his personal medical and financial data.
 The principles that he states include the individual being the rightful owner of the data and therefore being the one who will stand to financially benefit from any transaction involving that data.
 The idea is detailed in his blog entry entitled Should We Be Able to Buy and Sell our Personal Financial and Medical Data?

-2006 - Kablenet reports a scheme by Bracknell Forest Borough Council in the UK that allows individuals to sell their own personal data that is collected on Council issued Smartcards.
+2006 - The Register reports a scheme by Bracknell Forest Borough Council in the UK that allows individuals to sell their own personal data that is collected on Council issued Smartcards.
 45,000 residents carry cards that contain information such as library books borrowed, indications of income and family.
 A council spokesman said that this data could allow companies to target direct mail with enough accuracy to stop it being annoying, as it would present people with offers that were of genuine interest.
 Proceeds from the sales would create discounted council tax for the data owner.
 The story can be found at Data sales for tax cuts.

 2007 - An person only identified by the eBay handle 'highlytargeted' has auctioned off ' non-personally identifiable information to help you better target ads to me'.
 The package included the past 30 days internet search queries, past 90 days web surfing history, past 30 days online and offline purchase activity, Age, Gender, Ethnicity, Marital status and Geo location and the right to target one email ad per day to me for 30 days.
 If the auction is still available, you can see it here.